Himni i Flamurit: History

 On 21 April 1912, "Betimi mbi Flamur" was first published as a poem in Liri e Shqipërisë (Freedom of Albania), an Albanian newspaper in Sofia, Bulgaria.
-It was later printed in a volume of poems by Drenova titled Ëndra e lotë (Dreams and tears) which was published in Bucharest.
+It was later printed in a volume of poems by Drenova titled Ëndra e lotë (Dreams and Tears) which was published in Bucharest.
 According to Lasgush Poradeci's memoirs, the anthem, created by the adaptation of the text to the music, was not originally intended to be a national anthem, but it was so well liked by the people that it was proclaimed as the national anthem in 1912, and it was with its music that the Albanian flag was raised during the Albanian Proclamation of Independence in Vlore.

 Music

-A Hungarian musicologist, György Ligeti, opined that the music composed by Porumbescu is rooted in Germanic and Austrian musical traditions, though this is not a definitive groundbreaking explanation of its influence and later creation.
+A Hungarian composer, György Ligeti, opined that the music composed by Porumbescu is rooted in Germanic and Austrian musical traditions, though this is not a definitive groundbreaking explanation of its influence and later creation.
 It is a view based on Porumbescu's musical education, since he had studied at the University of Music and Performing Arts, Vienna.
 The view has been shared by Albanian musicologist, Ramadan Sokoli.

 Lyrics

 The second half of each verse is considered refrain and is repeated.
-Usually, in sports events among national teams, only the first verse is performed.

-Official lyrics
+Usually only the first stanza of the anthem is performed, such as during sporting events.

 In other alphabets

-Albanian alphabet has historically been written in a number of different alphabets.
+Albanian has historically been written in a number of different alphabets, and alternate alphabets are used to write different Albanian dialects.